bbc/gel-grid/README.md

 - `@include gel-wrap` - create the outer grid wrapper
 - `@include gel-layout` - defines a single grid row
 - `@include gel-layout-item` - a single grid item
-- `@include gel-columns({number of columns})` - outputs a width for the requested number of columns, accepts either a fraction or number of columns
+- `@include gel-columns($span, $columns)` - outputs a width for the requested number of columns, accepts either a fraction or number of columns

 **Available Functions:**

-- `gel-columns({number of columns})` - returns a width value for the requested number of columns, accepts either a fraction or number of columns
+- `gel-columns($span, $columns)` - returns a width value for the requested number of columns, accepts either a fraction or number of columns

 ### 1280px Grid